position-pal/Documentation/content/docs/2-domain-analysis/1-functional-requirements.md

 <em>

 1. As a new user \
-   I want to register with the system using my details \
+   I want to register with the system using my information \
-   So that I can access the application's features
+   So that I can access the application features

 2. As a registered user \
    I want to log in with my credentials \